 Fertilization

 During the active growing period, plants should be enriched weekly with orchid fertilizer.
-You can use sustainable fertilizers all year round, but you can also use fertilizers with increased nitrogen content from spring to mid-summer.
+You can use sustainable fertilizers all year round, or you can use fertilizers with increased nitrogen content from spring to mid-summer.
 And in late summer and fall, you can use fertilizer enriched with phosphorus.

 Rest period